paulburton0/nodegallery/README.md

 ##What is nodegallery?
 Nodegallery is a simple HTTP/S server that turns any directory with images and videos into a gallery site.

+##What do I need?
+In order to use nodegallery, you need a working node.js (of course).

+You will also need [GraphicsMagick](http://graphicsmagick.org) and a version of [FFmpeg](https://ffmpeg.org) that is capable of generating HTML5-compatible  WEBM and/or MP4 (h264/aac) videos.
+For a good guide on building your own FFmpeg with these capabilites, see FFmpeg's [Compilation Guide](https://trac.ffmpeg.org/wiki/CompilationGuide).

+All the node.js library dependencies are included in this repository.

 ##How do I use it?
 To use nodegallery, follow these simple steps:
 1. Update settings.js for your application:

   ```
-    module.exports = { port : '3000',  <--- the port number you want nodegallery to listen on
+    module.exports = {
+                       port : '3000',  <--- the port number you want nodegallery to listen on
                        sslKey : 'ssl/ssl-cert-snakeoil.key',   <--- the path to your SSL key file
                        sslCert : 'ssl/ssl-cert-snakeoil.pem',  <--- the path to your SSL certificate file
                        sslCaCert : 'ssl/ca_cert.pem',  <--- only use this if you have a CA certificate (i.e. if you're not using a self-signed cert.)
                        useHttps : true,       <--- 'true' for HTTPS, undefined or false for HTTP
                        imageDirectory : '/home/myhomedir/Pictures' <--- The path to your root images directory
                        useauth: true,       <--- 'true' to require a login to match what's in the auth.js file
                      }
   ```